nf-core/sammyseq/docs/output.md

 ### Compartments Analysis

 The pipeline includes an optional module for calling A/B chromatin compartments based on SAMMY-seq signal tracks, enabled via the `--compartmentsAnalysis` parameter.
 The analysis begins with genomic binning performed using bedtools makewindows, which divides the genome into 50 kb windows by default (adjustable via `--binsize`).
 To limit the analysis to specific chromosomes, a BED file can be provided with the `--keep_regions_bed` parameter.
 The `--gtf` parameter is also required, as gene annotations are used in downstream steps.
-Each fraction is identified using the experimentalID column in the samplesheet, and samples are grouped using the sample_group column, allowing samples of the same group to be analyzed together.
+Each fraction is identified using the experimentalID column in the samplesheet allowing fractions of the same sample to be analyzed together.
 The analysis is performed using the  [CALDER2](https://github.com/CSOgroup/CALDER2) algorithm, which builds a correlation matrix across genomic bins and applies eigenvector decomposition to classify each bin as either A (open) or B (closed) compartment.
 After compartment calling, results from all analyzed chromosomes are merged into a single compartment BED and a single BedGraph file with eigenvalues for each sample.

+Consensus profiles are then computed by merging compartment calls from all replicates within the same sample group.
+For each genomic bin—defined according to the resolution set by the `--binsize` parameter, the consensus label is assigned based on the majority vote among replicates.
+A bin is labeled as A or B if at least two out of three replicates agree; otherwise, it is marked as NA.
+The input for this step is the set of merged compartment BED files, and the consensus output is sorted and formatted for IGV visualization.

 <details markdown="1"><summary>Output files</summary>